mysql/mysql-server/storage/ndb/test/crund/README.txt

 CRUND
 =====

-A benchmark that measures the performance of standard database operations asgainst different MySQL Cluster client APIs.
+A benchmark that measures the performance of MySQL Server/Cluster APIs for basic database operations.

-The database operations are variations of: Creates, Reads, Updates, Navigates, and Deletes -- hence, the benchmark's name: CRUND.
+The database operations are variations of: Creates, Reads, Updates, Navigates, and Deletes ("CRUND").

-The MySQL Cluster client APIs tested by the benchmark are:
+The MySQL Cluster client APIs currently tested by the benchmark are:
-- NDB API
+- NDB API (C++)
-- NDB JTie
+- NDB JTie (Java)
 - Cluster/J
 - JDBC (MySQL Server)
 - OpenJPA on JDBC (MySQL Server)
 - OpenJPA on ClusterJ and JDBC (MySQL Server)
-[- ndb-bindings/java (henceforth referred to as NDB/J in this benchmark)] [- JDBC (Apache Derby)]
+[- ndb-bindings/java (referred to as NDB/J in this benchmark)]
+[- JDBC (Apache Derby)]
 [- OpenJPA on JDBC (Apache Derby)]

-Please, read the file INSTALL.txt for instructions on how to build, configure, and run the CRUND benchmark.
+See INSTALL.txt for how to build, configure, and run the CRUND benchmark.

-Questions or comments appreciated: dev-ndb-connectors@sun.com
+Comments or questions appreciated: martin.zaun@oracle.com

-Martin Zaun
-martin.zaun@sun.com

 Urban Dictionary: "crund"
 * used to debase people who torture others with their illogical attempts to